How Graduate Professional Development Programme contributes to the development of Integrated Research and Education Environments (Kompletta miljöer):

 • Sweden’s new universities, authorised to award at least master’s degrees in the field in question, are eligible to apply for funding.

 • Calls for proposals are issued annually.
-Step 1, which is an open call for proposals, is announced in the autumn.
-Step 2 is directed towards the projects in Step 1.
+Step 1, which is an open call for proposals, is announced in the spring and autumn.
+Step 2 is directed towards the projects in Step 1 and is announced in the autumn.

 Within the programme, there are currently six projects granted in Step 2.
 Please visit their websites: